instill-ai/component/.github/CONTRIBUTING.md

   should be written in imperative tense.
 - `spec` contains the parameters required to configure the component and that are independent from its tasks.
 E.g., the API token of a vendor.
-In general, only connectors need such parameters.
+In general, only AI, data or application components need such parameters.
 - `available_tasks` defines the tasks the component can perform.
   - When a component is created in a pipeline, one of the tasks has to be selected, i.e., a configured component can only execute one task.